 As we age, the natural aging process typically causes physical and/or mental deterioration that can make it more difficult to remain independent.
 At some point, it may become unsafe to remain alone in your home without assistance.
 The type and level of assistance a senior may need, however, can vary greatly.
 Some seniors only need help around the house a few times a week while others require around the clock medical care and monitoring.
 For seniors who need more extensive care, the options are an assisted living facility or skilled nursing home care.
 Not only is assisted living a more attractive option, it is usually the more economical option as well.
 Does Medicare or Medi-Cal cover the cost of an assisted living facility or skilled nursing facility?
-The Medi-Cal attorneys at Dennis M. Sandoval, A Professional Law Corporation in Riverside, California explain when Medi-Cal will pay for assisted living and skilled nursing facilities for those who qualify.
+The Medi-Cal attorneys at Sandoval Legacy Group, A Professional Law Corporation in Riverside, California explain when Medi-Cal will pay for assisted living and skilled nursing facilities for those who qualify.

 Nursing Home Care vs. Assisted Living

 Skilled nursing facilities are hospital like facilities that offer round-the-clock skilled nursing care in addition to other supportive services.
 They are sometimes referred to as Rehabilitation Hospitals or Convalescent Hospitals.
 Assisted living is part of a continuum of long term care services that provides a combination of housing, personal care services, and health care.
 The primary difference between the two is that a nursing home typically offers more extensive medical care but the care is more like that provided in a hospital whereas at an assisted living facility the residents have a considerable amount of personal space and independence in a non-hospital environment.
 Assisted living facilities are also sometimes referred to as Residential Care for the Elderly.
 An assisted living facility is often similar to an apartment community with services geared toward seniors and a custodial care component that isn’t found at your basic senior retirement apartment community.